 The Foundation is exempt from federal income tax under Section 501(c)(3) and is an organization described in Section 170(c)(2) of the United States Internal Revenue Code.
 However, certain of the Foundation's activities are considered by the Internal Revenue Service to provide unrelated business income and, accordingly, these activities are subject to federal income tax.
 In addition, Medical Towers, Inc. and Campus Hospitality Services, LLC are not exempt from income taxes and file separate tax returns (Notes 10 and 11).
-The Foundation's income tax expense totaled \$121,161 and \$211,271 for the years ended June 30, 2017 and 2016, respectively.
-Accrued income taxes (receivable) payable of \$(15,963) and \$206,259 are included in accounts receivable and accounts payable and accrued liabilities within the accompanying consolidated statements of financial position as of June 30, 2017 and 2016, respectively.
+The Foundation's income tax expense totaled \$105,017 and \$121,161 for the years ended June 30, 2018 and 2017, respectively.
+Accrued income taxes receivable of \$36,787 and \$15,963 are included in accounts receivable within the accompanying consolidated statements of financial position as of June 30, 2018 and 2017, respectively.